-For demonstration activities the EU financial contribution is limited to up to 50% of the total eligible costs.
+The co-funding for demonstration activities is therefore limited to up to 50% of the costs.

-Expected impact: Projects under the scheme for demonstration aim at bridging the gap between research and market.
+Excepted impact: Projects under the scheme for demonstration aim at bridging the gap between research and market.
 The concept is to prove the viability of a new solution (itself an outcome of a successful research project) that offers a potential economic advantage, but which cannot be directly commercialised.

-The expected impact should be clearly described both at qualitative and quantitative level, providing an indication of the expected economic impact, e.g. on turnover, employment or target markets as well as expected patent applications or licence agreements.
+The expected impact should be clearly described both at qualitative and quantitative level, providing an indication of the economic impact, e.g. on turnover, employment or target markets as well as expected patent applications or licence agreements.